I’ve been thrilled to see different leaders sharing how important it is to attach yourself to a mission (or purpose) vs. a job.

 But I’ll take it now too.

-We’re seeing with COVID-19 attaching to a job doesn’t provide the security we’re looking for.
+We saw with COVID-19 and the changing economy that attaching to a job doesn’t provide the security we’re looking for.
 A job can be so fleeting and dependent on external circumstances.

-At the same time, all the unexpected changes may have you looking for that deeper purpose so that your next career move is the right one.
+At the same time, when unexpected changes you may start looking for that deeper purpose so that your next career move is the right one.

 I unknowingly started looking for my mission at the age of 10, and I continued to look for it until I turned 31.

 Why did it take that long?

 Well first, I didn’t have the right tools, resources or support.

 But, I was also asking the wrong question.
 I grew up asking myself, “What’s my passion?”